Lexer747/axl626/analysis/Analysis.md

     - Expected returns as a graph from the current date
     - Variance, show worst case and best case scenarios
     - Navigate the analyzed stocks to see the determined risk and reward for each stock

+## Identifying Complex problems

+Finding the risk of stocks should be hard:

+Will do reading.